adayao64/wysdom-test/README.md

-2. Open the terminal, From the root folder, Run the app: java -jar build/libs/wysdom-test-0.0.1-SNAPSHOT.jar worldcup julie (Note: world+cup julie are search key, you can enter multiple search keys, please use space to split them)
+2. Open the terminal, From the root folder, Run the app: java -jar build/libs/wysdom-test-0.0.1-SNAPSHOT.jar worldcup julie (Note: worldcup julie are search key, you can enter multiple search keys, please use space to split them)

    or from the root folder using springBoot: ./gradlew bootRun